LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 An LPG gas car can be OEM single fuel models or dual fuel LPG vehicle conversions that run on either Autogas or petrol.

-Liquefied petroleum gas or liquid petroleum gas – LPG – also identified as propane or butane, are flammable hydrocarbon gas mixtures used as fuel in vehicles, as Autogas, as well as for home heating and cooking fuel.
+Liquefied petroleum gas or liquid petroleum gas – LPG – also identified as propane or butane, are flammable hydrocarbon gas mixtures used as LPG fuel in vehicles, as Autogas, as well as for home heating and cooking fuel.

 LPG Gas Auto Conversion Systems in Summary